EngineerBetter/new-starters/setup/setup.md

 # Setup

-We use various tools/technologies for client engagements and bench work.
+We use various tools/technologies for client engagements and beach work.
 As such we generally use the following applications/tools:

 | Utilities | Formatting Tools | Database Tools | Languages | Git Tools | Container Tools | k8s | CF/BOSH/Concourse/Credhub | Terraform | Cloud IAAS | Security Tools | Apps |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |